DiMaths/face-voice-multilanguage/README.md

 ## Evaluation Protocol
 The aim is to study the impact of language on face-voice assoication methods.
 Model X trained on language A is tested both on the same language A and unheard language B. Similarly a model Y trained on language B is tested both on same language B and unheard language A.

 For example in MAVCELEB v2 setting language A is English and language B is Hindi, then the whole pipeline looks as shown in figures below.

 It is also important to note that the test identities are in any of the cases unheard by the network meaning the test set is disjoint from the train network.

 For example: v2 has 84 identities both having English and Hindi voice samples.
-And 6 identities are reserved for test set while reamining are used for training the model.<br>
+But 6 identities are reserved for test set while reamining are used for training the model.<br>

 <p align='center'>
   <img src='./images/eng_heard.JPG' width=49% height=50%>